gosling123/epoch_GP/README.md

 kern = ['RBF_[1]', 'RBF_[2]', 'RBF_[1,2]']
 kern_ops = ['*', '*']
 ```
-where the last kernel defines an RBF kernel where `X` is only defined in the first input dimension and `X'` on the second.
+where the last kernel defines an RBF kernel where $X$ is only defined in the first input dimension and $X'$ on the second.

 ### Summation Kernels